-Join two experienced educators and Restorative Practices experts, on 17th August at 12:00pm BST (GMT +1), for a chat by the fireside as they discuss Restorative Practices.
-They will delve into a practitioner discussion about the role of Restorative Practices in international school, exploring the relationship between RP and ‘consequences’ that can arise when implementing all things restorative.
+Two experienced educators and Restorative Practices experts discuss Restorative Practices.
+They delve into a practitioner discussion about the role of Restorative Practices in international school, exploring the relationship between RP and ‘consequences’ that can arise when implementing all things restorative.

 - Alistair Goold, Founder of Restorative360 and High School IBDP Teacher at the International School of Kenya